oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 - We check our robot before every run
 - We make sure all connections are secure
 - We verify attachments are properly mounted
-- We keep spare parts ready

 **Practice:**
 - We practice our runs many times
 - We practice setting up quickly
 - We practice handling problems
 - We practice under competition-like conditions
+- Ww practice are teamwork
 **Key Point:** Reliability comes from thorough testing, careful preparation, and lots of practice!

 ---